 So for example: the conversion of the famous pagan poet Labid.
 Having read Suzanne Stetkevych’s thoughts on the biographical details of Labid, I am superficially aware of the ambiguity within it.
 Supposedly, despite having been ninety when he converted, he is said to have lived through events that would require another fifty years to witness (Stetkevych cites Ibn Qutayba‘s Poets and Poetry, an early resource, and Al-Isbahani‘s Book of Songs, a classical resource).
 Labid converted to Islam and thus revoked future composition of poetry, putting all pride of place in the Quran instead –except, there are a few poetic lines which are promoted as something he composed post-conversion.
 His details look very didactic in a way that served the Muslim-Arab narrative: he moved from paganism to Islam, desert life to settled life in a garrison city, poetry to Quran, and he lived super long in connection with his virtue.
+Any actual biography of Labid has to regard his details with severe doubts due to their unlikeliness (a life of 140+ years!), their propagandist leanings, and the potential and frequency of later Muslims to attribute their own poetry to prestigious pre-Islamic poets given that their contemporary society now discouraged poetry.
 However, this is how Lings tells of Labid’s conversion:

 The poet Labid was one of the envoys, and he now entered Islam.
 He is reported to have had some intention of abjuring poetry thereafter.
 “In exchange, God hath given me the Koran,” he said.
 But he none the less continued to compose poems until his death, placing his gifts at the service of his religion.Martin Lings, Muhammad: His Life Based on the Earliest Sources.
 Kindle Edition, Loc 6074